JHodgkins/MSP3-Movie2Archive/docs/research/RESEARCH.md

 ### Initial questions asked
 **Question.** Have you had to catalogue media or something else before?
-**User.** _‘Yes, many years ago I was left loads if books and had to go through one by one just to know what was there.’_
+**User.** _‘Yes, many years ago I was left loads of books and had to go through one by one just to know what was there.’_
 **User.** _‘Mo but we do have a large amount of books and media which to be honest we are not too sure what exactly is there.’_

 **Question.** Do you buy applications to solve a problem/task that needs doing?